 You will need a valid key pair in order to launch the Denodo Solution Manager Standard instance.
 If you do not have one, or you want to create a new one, you can check how to do it here: https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html.

 During the setup process, you will also need to choose the VPC (virtual private cloud) and subnet where you want the Denodo Solution Manager to be installed.
-If you have access to more than one VPC and subnet in the AWS account and you are unsure about which one you should choose, you may need to contact the system administrator of your AWS account.
+If you have access to more than one VPC and subnet in the AWS account and are unsure about which one to choose, you may need to contact the system administrator of your AWS account.

 Log on to the AWS Marketplace, go to the Denodo Standard for AWS listing, and follow the AWS marketplace subscription steps: